 Who We Are

-The Centre for Christian Studies is a national theological school for women and men preparing for ministry in the Anglican and United Churches of Canada.
+The Centre for Christian Studies is a national theological school grounded in the tradition of diakonia.
+We prepare people for ministries in the United Church of Canada and the Anglican Church of Canada, and offer lifelong learning for anyone who wants to deepen their faith-in-action.
 Our roots go back to the 1890s when the Anglican, Methodist, and Presbyterian churches founded schools in Toronto for women to study theology and be trained as deaconesses and missionaries.
 CCS continues to train and support leaders who emerge from the “edges” to engage in ministry that lives in the world, works with the world and transforms for wholeness.

 “Educating leaders for justice, compassion and transformation.”